k0shk0sh/EasyVersion/README.md

 ## Example

-Before publishing your new awesome library or module, call either one of the tasks first followed by your releasing task.
+Before publishing your new awesome library, module or app, call either one of the tasks first followed by your releasing task.

 ## EasyVersion Properties